johnston9/la-donut/README.md

 What is absolutely necessary for the app to deliver it’s basic marketed functionality?<br>

-What is the most enticing user frendly way of doing building these?<br>
+What is the most enticing user friendly way of doing building these?<br>

 What types of design would further these and become great user experience in themselves?<br>